ishwari21/seeking-tutor-problem/README.md

 a student visiting to take help for the ith time has a priority higher than the priority of the student visiting to take help for the kth time for any k > i.
 If two students have the same priority, then the student who came first has a higher priority.

-Using POSIX threads, mutex locks, and semaphores implement a solution that synchronizes the activities of the coordinator, tutors, and the students.

 The total number of students, the number of tutors, the number of chairs, and the number of times a student seeks a tutor’s help are passed as command line arguments as shown